JULY IN THE GARDEN

 Recommended fertilizer for roses is a formula called Ada Perry’s Magic Formula™.
 Walter Andersen Nursery is the only place in town that carries Ada Perry’s special mix.
 Rose growers swear by it!

 Avocados need fertilizing this month.
 You can buy specific fertilizer for this purpose, typically a 7-4-2 mix, that will make your citrus, berries and grapes happy, too.

 Check for chlorosis on your gardenias, camellias and azaleas.
 Apply Ironite to bring iron levels back up to necessary levels.

 Citrus trees are actively growing so they need feeding this month.
-Even if your plant is looking healthy, citrus needs fertilizer during the blooming period until they set fruit.
-They are using a lot of energy so they are hungry!
+Use a fertilizer formulated for citrus to make sure your trees get the trace minerals they need.
 Citrus trees also like their soil a bit acidic, so some cottonseed meal is a good amendment, for your citrus.
-Water heavily, and deeply, before and after feeding.
+Water deeply, before and after feeding.
 This will be the last feeding for a while.